Form a Limited Liability Company in DC

 You need a company name that no other business has the rights to use.
-See our SunDoc article Is My Business Name Available? for help conducting your own name search, or SunDoc can run your name search for a reasonable fee.
+SunDoc can run your name search or reserve your LLC name for a reasonable fee.
 At a minimum, your preferred name must be available in the State of District of Columbia.

 2. Understand the LLC Organizer Requirement.

 Your Articles of Organization form must have an LLC organizer named within.
 You will be the default organizer if you prepare your own Articles of Organization and file them yourself.
 If you don't want to be the organizer, however, you can name anyone else as your organizer.
 By preparing on-line with us, SunDoc Filings will be your organizer.

 You must designate a registered agent, either a person or a firm.
 This is required for the Articles of Organization form (see #6).
 For more information on registered agents and why your company must have one, see our article on Registered Agent Service.

 The Articles of Organization form asks whether your District of Columbia LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.

 Many entities require what is called an operating agreement.
 This is a document that many LLCs use because it serves functional and financial purposes — outlining rules, provisions, regulations, and important decisions of your business.
 The main purpose of an operating agreement is to govern the internal operations of your entity in a way that meets all of the business owners’ needs.

 The Operating Agreement is the legal engine that drives your business, creating its governance, managing its working capital, and paying out its profits.
 Critical matters of money, voting, liability, and fiduciary constraints are at stake here.
 You may also wish to consult an attorney for advice.